purvavj/Chef-AI/README.md

 Before you begin, ensure you have the following installed:

 	• Node.js (v14+ recommended)
-	• A Hugging Face API key (get one here).
+	• A Hugging Face API key.

 Steps to Set Up